danielfett/draft-dpop/mainmatter.md

   * The AS binds (sender-constrains) the access token to the public key claimed by the client; that is, the access token cannot be used without proving possession of the respective private key.
-    This is signalled to the client by using the `token_type` value `pop` (for proof-of-possession).
+    This is signaled to the client by using the `token_type` value `pop` (for proof-of-possession).
 If a refresh token is issued to the client, it is sender-constrained in the same way if the client is a public client and thus is not able to authenticate requests